dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 2/README.md

 One other important thing to be aware of is, when NCP creates an object in NSX-T, it will put tags on it in NSX-T object datastore.
 Hence, even when NCP Pod fails and restarts, it can figure out which objects have already been created in NSX-T by itself.

-NCP container Image and the deployment yaml file (ncp-deployment.yaml) comes within the .zip file content as part of the NSX Container Plugin download from my.vmware.com.
+NCP container Image and the deployment yaml file (ncp-deployment.yaml) comes within the .zip file content as part of the NSX Container Plugin download from my.VMware portal.

 ## NSX Node Agent